ShivamMahale/Flood-Guard/README.md

 # FloodGuard: Flood Prediction and Early Warning System

+FloodGuard is your ultimate solution for staying ahead of potential flood risks and ensuring the safety of your community.
+With advanced prediction algorithms and real-time monitoring capabilities, FloodGuard provides accurate forecasts and timely alerts to help you prepare and respond effectively to flood events. <br>
-FloodGuard is a comprehensive flood prediction and early warning system built with Streamlit.
-This application allows users to sign up, log in, and access various pages including home, about, and contact.
+This application allows users to sign up, log in, logout,and access various pages including home, about, predict and contact.
 Users can submit contact information, which is stored in a MySQL database.

 ## Features

 - User authentication (**Signup and Login**)
-- **Home**, **About**, and **Contact** pages
+- **Home**, **About**, **Predict** and **Contact** pages
 - **Contact form** to collect user information
+- **Logout**
 - Data storage using **MySQL**
 - Modern UI using **Streamlit**